tnkerer/solidity-studies/README.md

 ### [VestingVault](https://github.com/menezesphill/vestingVault) and [VestingVault DAPP](https://github.com/menezesphill/vestingVault-dapp)

 One of my personal repositories, VestingVault is a simple implementation of a graded vesting contract.
-Simple yet well documented to get started with Truffle and Ganache.
 VestingVault DAPP is an example on how to integrate the Smart Contract to a simple Vanilla JS app using Metamask and web3.js.